 You can create a whole vegetarian family meal plan on a budget with these 21 simple yet yummy recipes.
 Fussy eaters will no longer be fussy, there is a meal here for everyone.

-You cannot help but win with these vegetarian recipes.
+You cannot help but win with these budget vegetarian recipes.
 Full of goodness and deliciousness, the only problem you will have is deciding which one to make again, and again!